Blooming Anomaly

 These places are more inland, but definitely worth the drive.
 I have even seen patches of wildflowers in bursts of color on the sides of roads and the freeways all over Orange County, so you don’t have to go far to experience our beautiful wildflower superbloom.

-All the pictures on this post are my own or my husband’s at Walker Canyon.
-All pictures and videos were taken with our new Galaxy S10e phones.
+All the pictures on this post are my own at Walker Canyon.
+All pictures and videos were taken with my new Galaxy S10e phones.
 These phones have the best cameras, in my opinion!

-Me and my husband ventured out to see some of these superbloom areas ourselves this weekend, and we were not disappointed.
+I ventured out to see some of these superbloom areas this weekend, and I was not disappointed.
 Here are the best places to see California’s Wildflower Superbloom.
 I hope you can experience at least one of these someday!

 Walker Canyon